-During the interview, you meet other candidates and receive materials about Mayo Clinic and Rochester, Minnesota.
+During the interview, you will meet other candidates and receive materials about Mayo Clinic and Rochester, Minnesota.
 Current students provide a tour of Mayo Clinic's nuclear medicine facilities.

-Appointment emails are sent as late as mid-March.
+Acceptance emails are sent as late as mid-March.
 An email response is typically requested within 5 days.

 All official post-secondary transcripts may be sent directly to Mayo Clinic School of Health Sciences from your school and must include an embossed seal.
 If, however, they are sent to you first, forward them in their original, unopened envelope to the below address: